Fuel tank monitoring

 B. Fuel level data from CAN J1939 bus

 The easiest way to monitor fuel level, that can be used for engines with electronic control unit (ECU).
 Data on fuel level is received from CAN J1939 bus, where it comes from standard fuel level sensor of a vehicle/equipment.
 Standard sensors have lower accuracy comparing to additional FLS because standard sensor are not initially designed for accurate fuel tank monitoring.
+Also, connection to CAN bus should be done cautiously without interference to ECU operation – special CAN bus readers can be used for that.

 Example of CAN bus reader installation